 Where can I find more information about financial aid?

-For more information regarding the financial aid process that is specific to international students, visit UB’s Office of Financial Aid.
+For more information regarding the financial aid process that is specific to international students, visit UBalt’s Office of Financial Aid.

 Where do I submit my documents?